 - Plaster is a type of building material made from gypsum, water, and sand, while the compound is a general term for various materials used in construction.

-- Plaster is typically used for covering walls and ceilings, while compound can be used for many different purposes, including filling gaps, sealing joints, and repairing surfaces.
+- Plaster is used for covering walls and ceilings, while compound can be used for many different purposes, including filling gaps, sealing joints, and repairing surfaces.

 - Plaster is a more traditional and time-tested material, while the compound is a more modern and versatile material that can be customized for specific applications.